Updated May 2, 2018.

 Indiegogo and Kickstarter are the undisputed champions of crowdfunding.
 Despite their success though, they are inherently different and competitive.

-For you this means each platform will have different procedures, requirements and gate keepers to communicate and confirm with to make your funding fruitful.
+For you, this means each platform will have different procedures, requirements and gate keepers to work with.
 Double the work, increased odds of issues and more people potentially able to pull the plug on your project – sound fun?

 11. Win-Win or Lose

 Finally, the finishing blow, the worse case scenario of dual crowdfunding: What if your Kickstarter collapses but your IGG ignites?
-What do you when backers are raging, half your supporters are inflamed and you as the entrepreneur you need to find a way to salvage your startup and reputation?
+Where do you go from there